jeffren716/Painter/README.md

 * Vanilla JS for physics, collision, and game logic
 * three.js for rendering

+## Timeline and Implementation

+1. Day 1
+- [ ] Be able to draw and erase on the canvas
+- [ ] Have the ball and the goal render on the canvas

+2. Day 2
+- [ ] Work on physics engine

+3. Day 3
+- [ ] Finish physics engine
+- [ ] Start on collision

+4. Day 4
+- [ ] Finish collision
+- [ ] Add multiple levels

+5. Day 5
+- [ ] Style the page

 ## Bonus features

 * Allow the player to control the ball